We share some reassurance messages which you might find useful when talking to clients about the impact of market volatility on their investments.

 Market volatility is unnerving - even the most confident investors can be unsettled by it.

 Our own customer research has told us that investors want to be informed, reassured and feel confident about their long-term savings plans.
-That's why we keep them informed about what's going on in markets on a regular basis, especially during heightened volatility.
+That's why we keep them informed about what's going on in markets on a regular basis, especially during periods of heightened volatility.